Fibre Bragg Grating (FBG) Technology

 Multiplexing

 The response of different FBG sensors can be monitored using only one optical fibre.
 This is achieved by putting different FBGs with different wavelengths in a series configuration, see Figure 3.
 Each reflected peak corresponds to a FBG.
-The wave-length responses of the different FBGs are recorded using a special designed fibre optic measurement system, operating in the band (1510 nm -1590 nm).
+The wavelength responses of the different FBGs are recorded using a special designed fibre optic measurement system, operating in the band (1510 nm -1590 nm).
 The large wavelength window allows more sensors to be interrogated in a series configuration.

 Interrogation principle